 For some candidates, a blended resume provides the best of both formats.
 By blending the two formats, you can highlight your important skills and fully explain your work experiences.
 This format works well for candidates with more than three years of experience.

-Although you may have a strong background, if your resume doesn't look good, you may not get invited to an interview.
+Although you may have a strong background, if your resume doesn't appear polished, you may not get invited to an interview.
 Make sure that you have several people review your resume for errors and omissions.
-When you print your resume, use a laser printer.
-When choosing a paper to use, it is best to stick with neutral tones-white or ivory.
-Avoid gray and/or "speckled" paper because it does not copy or fax well.
-Buy the bonded paper made for your type of printer-it is heavier than regular printer paper.
-Print your cover letters and reference list on the same paper as your resume.
+When submitting your resume electronically, save your file as a PDF to preserve the formatting of your document.